-- 1. Independent perimeter systems that are designed to offset only building envelope heat losses or gains or both serving one or more perimeter zones also served by an interior system provided:

-1.1.
-The perimeter system includes at least one thermostatic control zone for each building exposure having exterior walls facing only - one orientation (within +/-45 degrees) (0.8 rad) for more than 50 contiguous feet (15,240 mm); - 1.2.
+1. Independent perimeter systems that are designed to offset only building envelope heat losses or gains or both serving one or more perimeter zones also served by an interior system provided: 1.1.
+The perimeter system includes at least one thermostatic control zone for each building exposure having exterior walls facing only one orientation (within +/-45 degrees) (0.8 rad) for more than 50 contiguous feet (15,240 mm);

+1.2.
 The perimeter system heating and cooling supply is controlled by a thermostat located within the zones served by the system; and 1.3.
 Controls are configured to prevent the perimeter system from operating in a different heating or cooling mode from the other equipment within the zones or from neighboring zones connected by openings larger than 10 percent of the floor area of either zone.
 2. ((Any interior zone open to a perimeter zone shall have setpoints and deadbands coordinated so that cooling in the interior zone shall not operate while the perimeter zone is in heating until the interior zone temperature is 5°F (2.8°C) higher than the perimeter zone temperature, unless the interior and perimeter zones are separated by a partition whose permanent openings are smaller than 10 percent temperature, unless the interior and perimeter zones are separated by a partition whose permanent openings are smaller than 10 percent of the perimeter zone floor area.))
 Where an interior zone and a perimeter zone are open to each other with permanent openings larger than 10 percent of the floor area of either zone, cooling in the interior zone is permitted to operate at times when the perimeter zone is in heating and the interior zone temperature is at least 5°F (2.8°C) higher than the perimeter zone temperature.
 For the purposes of this exception, a permanent opening is an opening without doors or other operable closures.
 3. Dedicated outdoor air units that provide ventilation air, make-up air or replacement air for exhaust systems are permitted to be controlled based on supply air temperature.
-The supply air temperature shall be controlled to a maximum of 65°F (18.3°C) in heating and a minimum of 72°F (29°C) in section where the results is the properature is the controlled to a controlled to a controlled to a controlled to a permanent opening without one to the controlled to a con - and a minimum of 72°F (22°C) in cooling unless the supply air temperature is being reset based on the status of cooling or heating in the zones served or it being reset based on outdoor air temperature. - C403.4.1.1 Heat pump supplementary heat.
+The supply air temperature shall be controlled to a maximum of 65°F (18.3°C) in heating and a minimum of 72°E (2°C) in each opening with an temperature is the grave the store the of the store of a control in the store is pressure in the store of the store of a control in the store in the store of the and a minimum of $72^{\circ}F(22^{\circ}C)$ in cooling unless the supply air temperature is being reset based on the status of cooling or heating in the zones served or it being reset based on outdoor air temperature.

+C403.4.1.1 Heat pump supplementary heat.
 Unitary air cooled heat pumps shall include microprocessor controls that minimize supplemental heat usage during start-up, set-up, and defrost conditions.
 These controls shall anticipate need for heat and use compression heating as the first stage of heat.
 Controls shall indicate when supplemental heating is being used through visual means (e.g., LED indicators).
 Heat pumps equipped with supplementary heaters shall be installed with controls that prevent supplemental heater operation above 40°F (4.4°C).